adamsilver/fdpb/08-an-upload-form.md

 <input type="file" accept="image/*" capture="environment">
 ```

-Adding the capture attribute without a value let's the browser decide which camera to use (if there's one available), while the "user" and "environment" values tell the browser to prefer the front and rear cameras, respectively.
+Adding the capture attribute without a value let's the browser decide which camera to use (if there's one available), while the "user" and "environment" values tell the browser to prefer the front and rear cameras respectively.

 The capture attribute works on Android and iOS, but is ignored on desktop.
-Be aware, however, that on Android this means that the user will no longer have the option of choosing an existing picture.
+Beware that on Android this means the user will no longer have the option of choosing an existing picture.
 The system camera app will be started directly instead, which is probably undesirable.

 ## Summary